 6. Urinary Tract Infections (UTIs) and Circumcision

-Find the videos at https://www.youtube.com/user/ARCLAWORG The videos provide great tools for showing flaws in the AAP’s facts and logic regarding male genital cutting (circumcision) as well as biases at work within the AAP.
+See the videos below, or find them at https://www.youtube.com/user/ARCLAWORG/playlists They provide great tools for showing flaws in the AAP’s facts and logic regarding male genital cutting (circumcision) as well as biases at work within the AAP.

 Audio of the same event was released in November 2016, listen below:

 In August 2016, the Journal of Law, Medicine and Ethics published the proceedings of the event including the article by Svoboda, Peter W. Adler, and Robert S. Van Howe, titled, “Circumcision is Unethical and Unlawful“.
 Two other physicians on the Charleston panel told Svoboda that they changed their positions to pro-intact based on the evidence we presented.